IC-DAPPS/BitcoinUSTbills/README.md

 **Making US Treasury Bills accessible to everyone, everywhere - powered by Internet Computer Protocol**

-A comprehensive Web3 platform for tokenizing and trading US Treasury Bills on the Internet Computer Protocol, enabling fractional ownership starting from $1.
+A comprehensive Web3 platform for minting and redeeming OUSG tokens (backed by US Treasury funds) on the Internet Computer Protocol, enabling fractional ownership starting from $0.01.
+Users deposit ckBTC to mint OUSG tokens, which are 1:1 backed by Ethereum OUSG tokens representing US Treasury Bill investments.

-> **⚠️ Important Disclaimer**: US Treasury Bills are government-issued centralized assets.
-While our trading platform operates fully on-chain using Web3 technology, the underlying T-Bills remain centralized government securities.
-We provide decentralized access, trading, and management of these traditional financial instruments.
+> **⚠️ Important Disclaimer**: OUSG tokens are backed by US Treasury Bills, which are government-issued centralized assets.
+While our minting/redemption platform operates fully on-chain using Web3 technology, the underlying OUSG tokens on Ethereum are managed by Ondo Finance and backed by centralized US Treasury securities.
+We provide decentralized access to OUSG tokens through fractional minting on Internet Computer.

 ---